AdaCore/spark2014/lrm/source/subprograms.rst

    it is mentioned in a ``null_dependency_clause`` in the Depends aspect of the subprogram (see :ref:`depends-aspects`).

-   [Static constants do not participate in dataflow analysis; in particular, a static constant is not considered to be an input to a subprogram.
-   A named nonstatic constant may be an input of a subprogram.
-A named type or subtype whose elaboration evaluates one or more nonstatic expressions (thereby, in effect, declaring one or more anonymous constants) may be an input of subprogram if one or more of those anonymous constants may be used in determining the exit value of an output of the subprogram.
-The name of the type or subtype acts, in effect, as a name for those anonymous constants.
-In the case of an anonymous subtype, this principle is repeated and the name of the enclosing named entity takes on this role (in addition, in the case of a named object declaration, to its normal role as the name of the declared object).]

 .. centered:: **Verification Rules**

 #.
 A function declaration shall not have a ``parameter_specification``